Community mental health often is defined as the movement to provide

 Ideally, from the perspective of the current money-driven health care system, the person can be placed on medication and seen infrequently, rather than placed in a more expensive talk therapy program.

 Assertive Community Treatment (ACT) is the most promising notion I've seen yet for doing what community and neighborhood leaders all know needs to be done.
-It's produced by the Substance Abuse and Mental Health Services Administration, SAMHSA, a part of the federal Department of Health and Human Services.
+It's promoted by the Substance Abuse and Mental Health Services Administration, SAMHSA, in the Department of Health and Human Services.

 This theory is designed to provide the intensive support that many individuals need to successfully move back into the community after a traditional program of mental health therapy.